italia/18app-java-sdk/README.md

     }
 ```

-CheckAndFreeze Operation: freezes the voucher as long as necessary to carry out an availability check in stock or for
-     other specific situations
+##### CheckAndFreeze Operation: freezes the voucher as long as necessary to carry out an availability check in stock or for other specific situations
 ```
     service.checkAndFreeze();
 ```
-Confirm Operation.
-To be called after CheckAndFreeze to confirm the consumption of all the voucher
-amount or only a part of the amount
+##### Confirm Operation.
+To be called after CheckAndFreeze to confirm the consumption of all the voucher amount or only a part of the amount

 ```
-    service.confirm();
+    CheckResponse response = service.confirm();
+    if(response == MerchantService.SUCCESS_CONFIRMATION) {
+        // Success
+    } else {
+        // Failure
+    }

 ```

-CheckAndConsume Operation: issues a check and consume operation (spending the actual voucher)
+##### CheckAndConsume Operation: issues a check and consume operation (spending the actual voucher)
 ```
     service.checkAndConsume();
 ```
-CheckOnly Operation: issues only the check of the voucher
+##### CheckOnly Operation: issues only the check of the voucher
 ```
     service.checkOnly();
 ```